andrewbuckingham/andrewbuckingham.github.io/source/_posts/Collections-Classes-Clocks.md

 Some magic syntax coming from the new C# 12 specification.
 We used a few recent-ish features from prior C# specifications too:

-* C# 12: Primary Constructors. [^3].
+* C# 12: Primary Constructors[^3].
 A bit like we see in the recent `record` class definitions we gained in C# 10. (although record classes expose the field publicly, whereas classes with primary constructors don't.)
 * C# 10: Destructuring of objects into variables (since C# 7 with some restrictions)
 * C# 6: Expression-bodied members

 # 3. Clocks

-To be fair I've dropped the Python excuse totally now, but I do want to talk about the most *significant* new feature to appear in .NET for many a long year.
+To be fair I've dropped the Python rebellion pretence now, but I do want to talk about the most **significant** new feature to appear in .NET for many a long year.

 Let's talk time.

 ## So you're not afraid of working with time?

-Time is one of the most difficult concepts in programming, in my opinion.
-If you live somewhere with a summertime timezone offset, just start with that. **Can you think of any assumptions people typically make?**
+Time is one of the most difficult concepts in programming.
+Need persuading?
+If you live somewhere with a summertime timezone offset, just start with that. **Can you think of any unsafe assumptions people typically make?**

 {% spoiler some falsehoods about time %}